Superyachts Are The Super Splurge For The Super Rich

 If you imagine the schedule of one who is among the ultra-high-net-worth bunch, you might arrive at the conclusion that there is a slim chance that these individuals spend their time aboard their superyachts year-round.
 The majority of these wealthiest of the wealthy folks are likely fleeting about beneath the mentality of “places to go, people to see,” and have plenty of other toys aside from their superyacht.

-Such an ostentatiously expensive purchase leaves us average Americans wondering why the ultra-rich bother with these lavish floating palaces that depreciate once bought, only to cost a tenth of their purchase price in upkeep alone.
+According to the estate planning attorneys, such an ostentatiously expensive purchase leaves us average Americans wondering why the ultra-rich bother with these lavish floating palaces that depreciate once bought, only to cost a tenth of their purchase price in upkeep alone.
 The likely response from the ultra-rich is probably along the lines of: “Why not?”

 Featured Luxury Yachts